 In 1985 NASA's Jet Propulsion Laboratory (JPL) began developing software to determine satellite orbits with pinpoint accuracy.
 This work led to the development of a sophisticated system that incorporates special GPS algorithms and now uses the Internet to deliver information enabling real-time positioning accurate to a few inches anywhere in the world for terrestrial users and for space-borne users in low Earth orbit.
 The Federal Aviation Administration has adopted JPL's software in their GPS-based navigation system to improve air travel safety for millions of travelers.

-Fewer and fewer people now need eyeglasses or contact lenses thanks to laser vision correction surgery.
-Laser-Assisted In Situ Keratomileusis or LASIK is the most widely performed surgical procedure.
-It uses a laser and eye-tracking device to reshape the cornea and is based on technology used to assist spacecraft in delicate docking maneuvers.
-This enables LASIK to provide unmatched precision.
+More and more people are now leading lives without eyeglasses or contact lenses thanks to laser vision correction surgery.
+Laser-Assisted In Situ Keratomileusis or LASIK, the most common form of laser vision correction is the most widely performed, elective procedure.
+The LADARVision(R) 4000 laser uses an eye-tracking device to ensure accurate reshaping of the cornea.
+This tracking system is based on technology originally developed for NASA to assist spacecraft in delicate docking maneuvers.
+This space-based technology now enables LASIK to provide unmatched precision in reshaping the cornea.

 Responding to the need for higher efficiency solar cells, the Air Force Research Laboratory sponsored research and development efforts to produce high efficiency multi-junction space solar cells.
 MJ solar cell technology provides a direct replacement for lower efficiency single-junction cells.
 The end results are reduced space mission lifecycle costs, reduced customer costs for telecommunication, weather forecasting and many other services crucial to our daily lives on Earth.